Your cart looks a little empty!Continue Shopping

 Port is considered a dessert wine since it most often has a sweet taste and is enjoyed during or after dessert.
 It's also popular on its own as a dessert.
 Because it's fortified, Port has a higher alcohol content compared to the average glass of wine — it's closer to 20% ABV (alcohol by volume) versus 12% alcohol, which is considered the standard in the United States.
 This high ABV is one reason why you usually only see Port served in small portions.

 The Artistry Behind Port Wine: How Is It Crafted?

 As with all winemaking, Port production begins once the grapes are harvested.
 The grapes are pressed to extract the juice and begin the fermentation process.
 If the winemaker fortifies the wine before fermentation is finished, the result is more residual sugar that creates a sweet wine.
 By contrast, if the winemaker adds the spirits after the fermentation process is complete, the result is a dry fortified wine with less sugar.

 Oftentimes, young Port wines are aged in large oak barrels for about 18 months.
 That said, some Port producers bypass the oak casks and let the wine age in the bottle.
 Depending on different winemaking factors, you can end up with a sweet and complex Port wine or a drier and brighter variety.

-For the most part, Ports are full-bodied, sweet red wines with notes of berries, caramel, cinnamon, and chocolate.
+Port wines, for the most part, are full-bodied, sweet red wines with notes of berries, caramel, cinnamon, and chocolate.
 But there are other varieties including dry, semi-dry, white, and rosé varieties.
 In other words, just as with other types of wines, Port comes in a wonderful variety of styles to suit your tastes.
 In fact, there are 52 varieties of Port wine.

 We can’t list them all, but here are the main Port styles you should know about.